6 things you should know before college

 A concentration allows you to specialize in a certain area within your major, offering a depth of information and hands-on experiences that you may not otherwise get.
 Many students in this major will concentrate in one area to work in a specific field after college, as well as find mentors and internships before they even graduate.

-Discover and use emerging digital research tools and learn how historians inform and engage the public in museums, documentaries, podcasts, and more.
-This concentration requires an internship.
+Discover and use emerging digital tools for research and public education needed for careers in the growing field of public history and learn how historians inform and engage the public in museums, national parks, documentaries, podcasts, and more.

-Focus on historical themes in regions that share a language and other cultural background.
+This concentration focuses on historical themes in regions that share a language and other cultural backgrounds.

 The Social and Behavioral Sciences concentration is intended to facilitate the timely graduation of History majors who decide to transition from the Social Studies Teaching concentration to another concentration in their third or fourth year of study at CSU.

-The Social Studies Teaching concentration is for students who plan to teach in middle school, junior high, or high school.
+The Social Studies Teaching concentration is for students who aspire to teach history in middle school, junior high, or high school.
+This program will equip you to become a future history and social studies teacher with the content knowledge and teaching skills needed for success in today’s classrooms.

-With your degree, you’ll have options in public history, museums, archives, historic preservation and cultural resources management, the National Park Service and Forest Service, education, public services and much more.
+With your degree, you’ll have options in public history, museums, archives, historic preservation and cultural resources management, the National Park Service and Forest Service, education, public services, law, and much more.
 You’ll have options for internships in many of these fields to help you explore your career interests.

 For additional opportunities, please reach out to: